Not Very Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For door-to-door sales and street vendors, all seven sources had data, but AI exposure was split: our model saw low risk while Microsoft and Will Robots Take My Job saw high risk, with Anthropic in between.
-That disagreement holds confidence at medium-high.
-Weak hiring and limited economic mobility pulled the score down, landing this work at "Not Very Resilient."
+For door-to-door sales and street vendors, all seven sources had data but split on AI exposure: our AI Resilience Model saw low AI risk while Microsoft saw high risk and Anthropic landed in the middle, leaving confidence at medium-high.
+Weak hiring and mobility signals pulled the score down, landing this career at "Not Very Resilient."

 AI Resilience Report forDoor-to-Door Sales Workers, News and Street Vendors, and Related Workers